codimoc/secret-wallet/README.md

 ## <a id="motivations"></a>Motivations

-Fundamentally there are two conflicting requirements: ease of access for the data-owner and protection from unwanted access.
+Fundamentally there are two conflicting requirements to keep in mind: ease of access for the data-owner and protection from unwanted access.

 Let's consider these in detail:
 * **accessibility**:
     * The data should be available remotely, from any location.
-    * There should be a single copy of the stored data,
+    * There should be a single copy of the stored data.
     * The data should be accessible from different devices, of different type.
-    * Data retrieval should be _user-friendly_ and fast,
+    * Data retrieval should be _user-friendly_ and fast.
-    * Data retrieved should be in a format that can be cut & pasted into a login form from the same device.
+    * Data retrieved should be in a format that can be easily cut & pasted into a login form from the same device.
 * **security**:
-    * Sensitive data, stored remotely on a server or on the cloud, should be encrypted,
+    * Sensitive data, stored remotely on a server or on the cloud, should be encrypted.
-    * There should be no risk of _man in the middle_, _i.e._ data should be transmitted in encrypted format,
+    * There should be no risk of _man in the middle_, _i.e._ data should be transmitted in encrypted format.
-    * Data access should be protected by different and independent security tokens,
+    * Data access should be protected by different and independent security tokens.
-    * Ideally encryption should happen locally, on trusted devices.
+    * Encryption should happen locally, on trusted devices.
 Trusted devices can be configured by using the same hash-key for encryption (the salt).
-The generation of this hash-key should be password protected,
+The generation of this hash-key should be password protected.
-    * The memorable password used as encryption key should be remembered by the owner and not stored,
+    * The memorable password used as the encryption key should be remembered by the owner and not stored.
-    * The password used to configure the trusted device should be different from the memorable password used to encrypt the data,
+    * The password for configuring the trusted device should be different from the memorable password used to encrypt the data.
     * There should be a third layer of protection on the remote store.

 ## <a id="description"></a> The secret wallet, by codimoc, and security considerations

-This Python application strives to fulfil these requirements and motivations by:
+This Python-based application strives to fulfil these requirements and motivations by:

-* Using AWS DynamoDB as the remote store, and relying on the security layer of the Amazon cloud as the third layer of protection,
+*   Using the AWS DynamoDB as the remote store, and relying on the security layer of the Amazon cloud as the third layer of protection.
-* using the Python **cryptography** package for local encryption (on device),
+*   using the **cryptography** package for local encryption (on device).
-* using the AWS **boto3** package to interact with the remote store
+*   using the AWS **boto3** package to interact with the remote store.
-* securing both devices and secrets with independent and strong passwords (**password_strength** package): these are the first two layers of protection,
+*   securing both devices and secrets with independent and strong passwords (**password_strength** package): these are the first two layers of protection.
 *   providing console-based interaction with the secret wallet (for the time being)

-Having secured the allowed devices with a configuration password provides safety against misuses of the store once the memorable password is compromised by accident.
-For example, if this memorable password is confided to others or guessed, only pre-configured devices can access the secrets.
+Securing the allowed devices with a configuration password provides safety against misuses of the store, once the memorable password is compromised by accident.
+For example, if the memorable password is confided to others or guessed, only pre-configured devices can access the secrets.

 On the other hand, if a device is lost or stolen, the memorable password is still required to access the secrets.
 The AWS security layer does not help in this case,